BurnySc2/monorepo/transcribe_website/README.md

         - mark jobs as fail if retry >= max_retry
         - mark jobs as stale if job_started time has been too long ago
     - start job and update progress to supabase https://github.com/openai/whisper/discussions/850#discussioncomment-5443424
+        - start by launching a docker container
+        - docker container only has access to mp3 file and an output directory for the resulting files
+        - docker has volume with whisper models
     - on finish: upload all output files as database row entry? or as zip
     - on failure: retry if recoverable fail

+# Dockerfile
+- image with faster_whisper but no models installed
+- models will be downloaded (and cached in volume) on container launch
+- endpoints
+    - detect language
+    - transcribe (+ translate) with params:
+        - autodetect or force language detection
+        - transcribe or translate (to english)

 # Backend - Mass transcribe